pip-services/pip-services-docs/content/en/python/components/count/_index.md

 #### [NullCounters](null_counters)
 Dummy implementation of performance counters that doesn't do anything.

-It can be used in testing or in situations when counters is required but shall be disabled.
+It can be used in testing or in situations when a counter is required but shall be disabled.